Become-A-DevOps-PM/become-a-devops-pm.github.io/content/exercises/Azure VM - From Zero To Hero/2. Azure CLI/Exercise 6 - Automating VM Creation, Nginx Installation, and Port Configuration Using a Bash Script.md

 draft = false
 +++

-# Exercise 6: Automating VM Creation, Nginx Installation, and Port Configuration Using a Bash Script

 ## Overview
 In this exercise, you will create a Bash script that automates the provisioning of a resource group, a VM, and the opening of port 80.
 You will also use a **custom data file** to automatically install and configure Nginx on the VM during provisioning.
 This exercise enables a "one-click" solution for deploying a web server.

-## **Step-by-Step Instructions**

 ### Step 1: Prepare the Custom Data File